patrickpr/trapdirector/docs/01-install.md

 If you can't find any of these files, it's likely you need to install the `net-snmp` or `snmptrapd` package.

-Enable & start snmptrap service :
+Enable & start snmptrap service:
 ------------------------

 * On systemd: